MarisolJC/Astrometry_meets_PTAs/README.md

 ## Astrometry forecast

-* You will find a notebook in :file_folder: **Astrometry_Forecast** to get the predictions for the magnitude of the SGWB energy density with the results in section 3.1 of the paper mentioned.
+* :file_folder: **Astrometry_Forecast** contains a notebook for the predictions on the magnitude of the SGWB energy density with Astrometry.

 ## Fisher forecasts for PTA and Astrometry synergy